lynzrand/inkstone/docs/design.md

 Inkstone takes ideas from many other languages, like Lisp, OCaml, Elixir, Ruby, Haskell and Javascript.

-## Features
+## Goals / Target Features

+- Scripting language
+- Declarative game logic
-- Duck typing & prototype-based OOP
+- Clean & markup-like grammar
+- Optional type checking
-- First class functions & continuations (fully async)
+- State snapshotting & loading
-- ADT
-  - Tuple, Vector, Map
-- Implicit params

-## OOP
+- Nice tail recursion & fiber support
+- Updating snapshot environment without hassle

 OOP is achieved by using prototypes.
 Tuples and Maps can set their prototypes to use object methods.